In this Section

 The Intercollegiate Athletics Program consists of:

-The Intramural and Fitness Programs consist of
+The Intramural and Fitness Programs consist of activities such as:

 - Fab Abs